 7 Jan 2021 HYN Himalayan Yoga Academy

-DEFINITION OF SHIVA SAMHITA:
+DEFINITION OF SHIVA SAMHITA

 The “Shiva Samhita” is an ancient Sanskrit text about yoga and the aspect of Spiritualism.
 The name translates to English as “Shiva’s Compendium.”

-Shiva Samhita in Sanskrit, शिव संहिता:was composed more than five centuries ago and is considered a fundamental text of Hatha Yoga.
+Shiva Samhita in Sanskrit, शिव संहिता was composed more than five centuries ago and is considered a fundamental text of Hatha Yoga.
 Recording beautiful spiritual teachings found nowhere.
 Featuring photographs of the asanas and mudras described by the text, the Shiva Samhita is a strongly recommended, core addition to personal, academic, and community library Hinduism Studies, Yoga Studies, and World Religion Studies reference collections and supplemental reading lists.

-SHIVA SAMHITA AND ITS MESSAGE:
+SHIVA SAMHITA AND ITS MESSAGE

 Vedas, and Upanishadas are sources of whole knowledge in all disciplines and discoveries but it gives two central ideas as precious messages to all human beings that are “Satyam vada” and “Dharma chara”.
 These valuable sentences sort of the ultimate truth of Jnana Yoga, Bhakti Yoga, Kriya yoga, and Raja Yoga as well.
 Sanatana rite begins from these versions.
 Satyam Vada expresses to speak truth, to listen the truth and to act the truth.
 The truth is pervasive, ultimate, universal, non-dual, and classical.

-SAMHITA AND YOGA:
+SAMHITA AND YOGA

-Eighty-four asanas are mentioned in the text, although only four of them are written down in detail.
-It also covers five types of prana and subjects such as meditation, Tantra, mudras and yogic philosophy.Shiva Samhita and Yoga.
-The text is beautifully written as if the reader is listening to a conversation between Shiva and Parvati.
-Shiva is the symbolic representation of the creative and destructive power of the divine masculine.
-His consort, Parvati, represents the gentle feminine creative power of the universe.
-The Shiva Samhita discusses many of the esoteric details of the practice of Yoga.
-In fact, the text discusses eighty-four different asanas, four of which are described in detail, along with the benefits of mantra repetition, Yogic philosophy, and five different types of prana, tantric practices, and the art of meditation.
+The text mentions eighty-four asanas, but only four are described in detail.
+It also covers five types of prana, meditation, Tantra, mudras, and yogic philosophy.
+The Shiva Samhita is beautifully written as a conversation between Shiva and Parvati, with Shiva symbolizing the creative and destructive power of the divine masculine, while Parvati represents the gentle, feminine creative power of the universe.
+The text delves into many esoteric details of Yoga practice, discussing eighty-four asanas, four of which are described in detail, along with the benefits of mantra repetition, Yogic philosophy, five types of prana, tantric practices, and the art of meditation.

 ASPECTS OF THE PRACTICE OF YOGA IN SAMHITA